-As mayor I will be asking citizens to help with the cleanup of the city.
-We will create and put in place a system to do what I will call “pop up, clean ups.”
-Organized by the citizens themselves, when a citizen spots a particular area of the city in need of cleaning, through the city and sanctioned by the city, that citizen can organize a cleanup effort.
+As mayor I will be asking citizens to help with the clean up of the city.
+We will create and put in place a system to do what I will call “pop-up clean-ups.”
+Organized by the citizens themselves, when a citizen spots a particular area of the city in need of cleaning, through the city and sanctioned by the city, that citizen can organize a clean-up effort.
 The city will provide security and water for the effort, as well as receptacles for the trash.
-Think of how we could clean up this city!!
+Think of how we could clean up this city together!

 The city has 370 parks and 200 green spaces.
 The city employs more than 700 people in the Parks Department, with a budget of more than $70 million yearly.
 Parks and green space are very important.
 But, we can do better.
 I believe that we can maintain our parks better, with fewer people.
-I believe that we could create a nonprofit for each park where it makes sense, and have the people who live in the area of the park maintain and improve that park.
+I believe that we could create a nonprofit for each park, where it makes sense, and have the people who live in the area of the park maintain and improve that park.
 I know Houstonians.
-If you ask them, and lead, they will help.
-Think of the improvements we could see in our parks, and the money we could save.
+If you ask them, and lead by example, they will help.
+Think of the improvements we could see in our parks and the money we could save.

-Houston is home to many families who have made this city their homes for generations.
-Many of these families have been very fortunate, and control endowments and foundations that, by law, must donate millions yearly to charitable causes.
+Houston is home to many families who have lived here for generations.
+Many of these families have been very fortunate and control endowments and foundations that, by law, must donate millions yearly to charitable causes.
 I believe we could and should pool these resources for the great benefit of the city.
-As mayor, I will go to each of the major foundations across the Houston area (I’ve already started!!) with a comprehensive plan.
+As mayor, I will go to each of the major foundations across the Houston area (I’ve already started!) with a comprehensive plan.
 We are calling it “Moonshot.”
-I believe we can choose an underserved area in our great city, do a complete needs assessment, as well as an assessment on what services are already in place.
-Imagine if we could put together a comprehensive program where we choose a defined area and, using private funds, ensure that pre-natal care, resources for children from age 0-2, pre-k, and after school programs focusing on vocational training and tutoring STEM subjects are all in place.
-On top of that, ensuring that adequate housing is available that will drastically reduce truancy, and that police protection that works with the community is actually living in the community.
+I believe we can choose an underserved area in our great city and do a complete needs assessment, as well as an assessment on what services are already in place.
+Imagine if we could put together a comprehensive program where we choose a defined area and, using private funds, ensure that prenatal care, resources for children from age 0-2, Pre-K, and after-school programs focusing on vocational training and tutoring STEM subjects are all in place.
+On top of that, ensuring that adequate housing is available will drastically reduce truancy, and that the police who work in the community actually live in the community as well.
 And, we can also make use of our local educational institutions, churches, and civic associations to assist in the project.
-Too “pie in the sky?”
+Is this idea too “pie in the sky?”
 I don’t think so.
-We put astronauts on the moon!!
+We put astronauts on the moon!
 Surely we can dramatically change for the better areas of our city that need extra help.
-I think that with private funds pooled in the matter I suggest we could make transformational change in some of the traditionally underserved areas of our great city.
+I think that with private funds pooled in this manner, we could make transformational change in some of the traditionally underserved areas of our great city.